Eddie-Gallaty/Rad-Vm-Deployment/README.md

 # Take this and make it "BETTAR!!1!"

-# **NOTE** for CSV creation, it may benefit you to use the "vCenter Atribute Grabber" GUI script to copy and paste Template, Customization Spec, Folder name, etc into the CSV; I.E. Be lazy.
+# **NOTE** for CSV creation, it may benefit you to use the "vCenter Atribute Grabber" GUI script (uploaded in this repo) to copy and paste Template, Customization Spec, Folder name, etc into the CSV; I.E. Be lazy.

 # ***CSV MUST be in the format: "Name,Template,CustomizationSpec,Folder,Host_Cluster,Datastore_Cluster,IP_Address,Subnet_Mask,Default_Gateway,DNS_1,DNS_2" See the "Template" (vm_list.csv) csv file I have uploaded.